 Timing is everything

 Hyper-personalisation is multiplicative.
 A key component of becoming a living business is conveying exactly the right message, experience, or offer to customers in exactly the right context.
 It’s a level of personalisation that few companies ever attain.
-Waiting for consumers to visit your site, denies them that most fundamental of opportunities, timing the presentation of a product to suit them, not you.
+Waiting for consumers to visit your site, denies them the most fundamental of opportunities, timing the presentation of a product to suit them, not you.

 Car-rental giant Hertz has worked to develop a “Just in Time” approach to delivering highly relevant offers at the exact moment when the customer is evaluating deals across the channels they prefer, whether it is through call-centre agents, counter terminals, handheld devices, or the Hertz web site.
-A word of warning, if the technology you investigate mentions “scheduling”, they have missed the point, as whims and intuitions are mot planned for they are instantaneous and unique to each and every individual consumer.
+A word of warning, if the technology you investigate mentions “scheduling”, they have missed the point, as whims and intuitions are not planned for they are instantaneous and unique to every individual consumer.

-Using predictive analytics, Hertz suggests deals based a customer’s propensity to accept certain offers over others.
+Using predictive analytics, Hertz suggests deals based on a customer’s propensity to accept certain offers over others.
 For example, a customer who would be qualified for a buy-one-get-one-free deal might still receive a different (perhaps even less profitable) offer if she passed up similar offers in the past.
 The company understands that a promotion can only be as profitable as a customer’s willingness to take it — and an unwilling customer is a lost opportunity.
 That’s why offers are calibrated to a customer’s behaviour in a way that all marketing channels can simultaneously use.

 Don’t be loyal to the status quo